-Prerequisites: NURS 3414 or BIOL 3433, and NURS 3404, and a GPA of 2.5 or higher.
-Co-requisite: NURS 3424
+Prerequisites: GPA of 2.5 or higher.
+Co-requisite: NURS 3404, BIOL 3433

 This course is one of four courses for the Baccalaureate Nursing program that focus on care of groups, populations, and communities.
 Students apply concepts of epidemiology to determine the factors that contribute to vulnerability in aggregates, communities, and populations.
 Students examine research methodologies and approaches that are employed to improve health outcomes for vulnerable populations.
 The levels of prevention serve as a basis for analyzing recommendations for health programming for the vulnerable populations.
 The course is two semester hours, including 36 clinical hours.